Alice Arden

-Alice Arden (1516–1551) was an English murderess.
-She was the daughter of John Brigantine and Alice Squire, who conspired to have her husband, Thomas Arden of Faversham, murdered so she could carry on with a long-term affair with a tailor, Richard Moseby.
+Alice Arden (c.
+1516–1551) was an English murderer.
+She was the daughter of John Brigandine and Alice Squire, and step-daughter of Sir Edward North, later Lord North.
+She conspired to have her husband, Thomas Arden of Faversham, murdered so she could carry on with a long-term affair with a tailor, Richard Moseby.
 The murder took place on 14 February 1551.
 She was tried, convicted, and burnt at the stake for her part in the murder.

 Conspirators

 The murder was described by Raphael Holinshed in his Chronicles and later had entries in both The Newgate Calendar and the Chambers Book of Days.
-Alice Brigantine married Thomas Arden on an unknown date.
+Alice Brigandine married Thomas Arden on an unknown date.
 They made their home at Faversham Abbey, which had been dissolved in 1536.
 They had at least one daughter, Margaret, who was born in 1538.

 According to these accounts, Alice was "young, tall, and well favoured of shape and countenance".
 She began an affair with a tailor, Richard Mosbye, and then she plotted to kill her husband.
 Thomas Arden was a "private gentleman".
 His rival Mosbye (or "Mosbie") was in the service of Edward North, 1st Baron North, before setting up shop in London.
 Mosbye frequented the house of the Ardens and the affair was carried on rather openly.
 Thomas had to turn a blind eye, unwilling to sever relations with Alice's family.
 In time Alice came to loathe her husband and considered disposing of him.
 She made an early attempt on his life by poisoning him.
 She mixed milk and poison within a porringer, serving it to Thomas for breakfast.
 She had failed to account for the taste of the poison used.
 Thomas only took "a spoonful or two" before quitting his breakfast and complaining of its quality.